lagoshny/ngx-validation-messages/README.md

                 // Use validator name as key for returning object it
                 // will use to define validation message
                     range: {
-                        // Put passed params to validator error answer, and you can access to this params
+                        // Put passed params to validator error answer and you can access to this params
                         // in validation message use #[min], #[max] placeholders max,
                         min